-The designated safeguarding lead should:

-- ensure the school's child protection policies are known, understood and usedappropriately; - ensure the school or college's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regardingthis; - ensure the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school or college in this; and - link with the safeguarding partner arrangements to make sure staff are awareof training opportunities and the latest local policies on safeguarding. - To help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and Senior Leadership Team;
+- A.8.1.
+The designated safeguarding lead should: - A.8.1.1.
+Ensure the school's child protection policies are known, understood, and used appropriately. - A.8.1.2.
+Ensure the school or college's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with Trustees, the School Improvement Lead for Inclusion and SSCs regarding this. - A.8.1.3.
+Ensure the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school or college in this; and - A.8.1.4.
+Link with the safeguarding partner arrangements to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - A.8.1.5.
+To help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and Senior Leadership Team;

+A.9.
 Transfer of child protection files

-When a child transfers to another school or college, the DSL should inform the receiving school within five school days that a child protection/ safeguarding fileexists.
+A.9.1.
+When a child transfers to another school or college, the DSL should inform the receiving school within five school days that a child protection/ safeguarding file exists.
 The receiving school should routinely ask the previous school if a child protection/safeguarding file exists, for all transfers.
-The original child protection/ safeguarding file must be passed on either by hand or sent recordeddelivery, separate from the child's main school file, within five school days from notification.
+The original child protection/ safeguarding file must be passed on either by hand or sent recorded delivery, separate from the child's main school file, within five school days from notification.
 Care must be taken to ensure confidentiality is maintained and thetransfer process is as safe as possible.
-Parents should not be used as couriers forsuch files.
+Parents should not be used as couriers for such files.
 Guidance on the Transfer of a Child Protection or Safeguarding File toanother education setting - July 2017